 Did you know that the Great Barrier Reef is the only living thing visible from space?

 Located off the coast of Queensland Australia, it is the world's largest reef system, stretching over 1800 miles.
-This amazing reef, considered one of the seven wonders of the natural world, is home to nearly 400 different species of coral and over 1,500 different types of fish.
+This amazing reef, considered one of the seven wonders of the natural world, is home to nearly 400 different species of corals and over 1,500 different types of fish.

 However, scientists are concerned that the corals in the Great Barrier Reef are dying.
 Let’s find out why.